Beyazıt massacre

-The Beyazıt massacre (Beyazıt katliamı) or 16 March massacre (16 Mart katliamı) of 16 March 1978 was the massacre of students at Istanbul University, in which 7 died and 41 were injured in a bomb-and gun attack.
+The Beyazıt massacre (Beyazıt katliamı) or 16 March massacre (16 Mart katliamı) of 16 March 1978 was the massacre of students at Istanbul University, in which seven died and 41 were injured in a bomb-and gun attack.
 The head of the Istanbul branch of the Grey Wolves, Orhan Çakıroğlu, was sentenced to 11 years in 1980; he was released on appeal in 1982.
 After the 30-year statute of limitations expired the mother of one of the shooters admitted his involvement, and said he had received orders from a police officer.
 A witness said the police did not pursue the attackers at the scene.

-List of victims

-The 7 students killed in the massacre were: